slabs-io/csv-upload/README.md

-page-scraper
+data-upload
 =============

-##A page scraping module for use with slabs.io.
+##A data upload module for use with slabs.io.

 Before use run :
 ```